ganelson/inform/resources/Documentation/Writing with Inform.md

 ## Hyperlinks

 "Hypertext" is a term coined in 1965 for a text which contains "hyperlinks" to other passages of text.
-This idea, long nascent, led directly to technologies like _The Interactive Encyclopaedia System_ ("HyperTIES", 1983), the creative playground _HyperCard_ (1987), the world wide web (1989), and in perhaps its purest expression, _Wikipedia_ (2001).
+This idea, long nascent, led directly to technologies like _The Interactive Encyclopaedia System_ ("HyperTIES", 1983), the creative playground _HyperCard_ (1987), the world wide web (1989), and _Wikipedia_ (2001).
 In all these systems, clicking on a "linked" button or phrase moves the reader to a new part of the text.

 But Inform stories are interactive, and non-linear.
 They are not divided up into pages in the way that Wikipedia, for example, is.
 In an interactive story, links are instead active gadgets.
 Clicking on them does something to change the state of the story, and that then has the effect of moving the reader along.
 Whereas links in Wikipedia are almost all "go to new page X", Inform links might want to do all sorts of things: behave like commands, behave like typed characters, behave like rules firing, and so on.